wuxuezhi8/S2I/README.md

-# Search to Pass Messages for Temporal Knowledge Graph Completion
+# Search to Integrate Multi-level Heuristics with Graph Neural Networks
+for Multi-relational Link Prediction
 ---
 ## Requirements
 ```text